SmartPhone Software

 Introduction

-These messages are ONLY propagated when both your mobile app and the node are online and able to communicate with the Message Broker.
+These messages are ONLY propagated when both your mobile app and the node are online and able to communicate with the Message Hub.
 Thus your node will only be listed in the mobile app when both are connected to the internet.

 Your Nodes screen